DataSattva/hashjing-nft/README.md

 # HashJing NFT Contracts

-Smart‑contract suite for **fully on‑chain** minting and rendering of [HashJing](https://github.com/DataSattva/hashjing) **mandalas**.
+Smart-contract suite for **fully on-chain** minting and rendering of [HashJing](https://github.com/DataSattva/hashjing) **mandalas**.

-Each token holds a **256‑bit seed** that is deterministically transformed into an SVG mandala directly inside the EVM—no IPFS, no off‑chain servers.
+Each token holds a **256-bit seed** that is deterministically transformed into an SVG mandala directly inside the EVM—no IPFS, no off-chain servers.

 ---